Medicinal Product Support in Morocco

 Medicinal Product Regulatory Support in Morocco – Overview

-Morocco’s pharma sector is overseen by the national Regulatory authority, under the government’s health ministry.
-The Regulatory framework covers drug registration, quality controls, pharmacovigilance, pricing and reimbursement, and post-market surveillance.
+Morocco’s pharma sector is overseen by the national Regulatory authority under the government’s health ministry, driving Regulatory affairs in Morocco.
+The Regulatory framework covers the drug approval process in Morocco, quality controls, pharmacovigilance, pricing and reimbursement, and post-market surveillance.

-The country is increasingly seen as a strategic hub for companies aiming to reach both the local market and broader African regions, thanks to growing local manufacturing capacity, Regulatory reforms, and a stable Regulatory environment.
+The country is increasingly seen as a strategic hub for companies aiming to reach both the local market and broader African regions, supported by growing manufacturing capacity, GMP compliance in Morocco, Regulatory reforms, and a stable environment.

 Medicinal Product Classification in Morocco